ChRe777/CleanCode/README.md

 ### Don't *Return* NULL

-This is what we all do right?
+* This is what we all do right?
-Do you believe it is ok to return NULL Pointer?
+* Do you believe, if it is ok to return NULL Pointer?

 Normally we want to pass a special state.
 I want to give back on object or an state that object is not there.